Engineering Investigation In New Product Development

 Don’t Skip the Investigation

 Engineering Investigation may be done for any number of reasons.
 It is an endeavor that is focused on answering a technical question.
 The methodical application of engineering science will almost always provide a good, useful answer with plenty of confirming evidence.
 Some Product Development firms pay little attention to this crucial part of the work.
-Porticos takes it very seriously.
+Porticos take it very seriously.